dnvriend/study-sbt/README.md

 Based on the value of `choice`, the `Def.taskDyn` function returns a Task to be evaluated.
 Please note that the `Def.sequential` task is referenced by using its key-name which is `runAllSequential` in this example.
 You cannot use the `Def.sequential`inline.

-Please not the `.value` call at the end of `Def.taskDyn`, it is easy to forget.
+Please note the `.value` call at the end of `Def.taskDyn`, it is easy to forget.

 ### Returning a task based on user input
 A task can return a different task based on user input: